laurac8r/NuRef/README.md

 Oversight and project management: Robert Nnaemeka Nnamani

 # Histogramming
-It contains the implementation of historamming of particles entering a volume, one where all particles are binned including incident one, the other where only scattered particles are binned.
-The Build folder is where it was built.
-One can build ones own.
-But one need to go to the Release folder inside the Build folder and copy the necessary files to the Release folder of one's own build.
+The following histograms are produced for each volume of interest:

+- All Neutrons Entering the Volume
+- Neutrons Scattered In the Volume
+- Energy Absorbed in the Volume

+Producing a set of these histograms for each logical volume in a scoring volume store will be introduced in the next release.
+The flux and absorption histogram binning will be introduced in a future release.

+# Build Files
+The build files and other necessary files to run the simulation executable are in the Release folder.
+Any ROOT and HepRApp files from the latest simulation output are stored in the the Simulation Output folder.

-# How to run
+# How to Run
-At Idle, type the following: /control/execute run1.mac
+At Idle, type the following: /control/execute gps.mac

-Note that the full hfng geometry is not read in the read_gdml file.
-Instead a geometry that consists of few hfng parts were used.
+Note that the full hfng geometry is not read in the read_gdml.mac file.
+Instead a geometry that consists of few HFNG parts were used.
 This geometry is named "test".